onthebusiness/harelang.org/content/tutorials/introduction.md

       tagged union at runtime.
 An "is" expression returns a bool, true if the tagged union is set to a value of the given member type.
-The "as" expression is useful for when you *know* that a tagged union has a particular type and you want to treat it as that type &mdash; this "assertion" is tested at runtime and will cause your program to abort if found to be untrue (try swapping "x as int" for "x as uint" to demonstrate this).
+The "as" expression is useful for when you *know* that a tagged union has a particular type and you want to treat it as that type&nbsp;&mdash; this "assertion" is tested at runtime and will cause your program to abort if found to be untrue (try swapping "x as int" for "x as uint" to demonstrate this).